iejMac/ScriptWriter/README.md

 ## TODO:

 1. DATA TASKS:
-  a.
-Data extraction pipeline improve efficiency !
+  * Data extraction pipeline improve efficiency !
-  b.
-Data cleaning !!
+  * Data cleaning !!

 2. TOKENIZATION !!!
-  - How to tokenize data
+  * How to tokenize data
-  - How to include whitespace
+  * How to include whitespace
-  - In general figure out tokenization step
+  * In general figure out tokenization step
-  - Do we need new vocab or can we just use one
+  * Do we need new vocab or can we just use one

 ## Useful papers for this project: